-The College is also a member of the Greater Manchester Good Employer Charter.
-To achieve this an extensive assessment is undertaken reviewing employment practices including job security, flexible Work, Real Living Wage, Employee Engagement and Voice, People Management and Health and Wellbeing.
+The College is also a member of the Greater Manchester (GM) Good Employer Charter.
+To achieve this an extensive assessment is undertaken reviewing employment practices including job security, flexible work, Real Living Wage, Employee Engagement and Voice, People Management and Health and Wellbeing.
 The College is increasingly becoming an advocate for the Charter with GM inviting the College to be pivotal in communications and webinars relating to good employment practice, particularly in relation to employee engagement.
+This reinforces the College's reputation for staff engagement, communication and recognition.

-We have also recently continued to work through an extensive and challenging programme of upgrade and refurbishment of the College Estate to ensure our students and staff are learning and working in an inspiring and innovative environment.
-This includes the opening of the Centre for Advance Technical Studies delivering HE and T Level Programmes including Health and Care and Digital, delivered in partnership with Wigan, Wrightington and Leigh NHS Trust, Edge Hill University, Wigan Council and the College.
+We are also continuing to work through an extensive and challenging programme of upgrade and refurbishment of the College Estate to ensure our students and staff are learning and working in an inspiring and innovative environment.
+This includes the inclusion of the College in the DfE transformation programme, which will see the rebuild of the College estate at Parsons Walk to provide a new net zero facility for students.